by Mary E. Lowd

 “Shame on all of you,” Consul Tor intoned.
 “Do you doubt that my people care for their offspring simply because we reproduce by budding flowers?”
 She stared down each of the cats and dogs in the room before adding, “Clearly, this has entered the realm of official Tri-Galactic Navy business.
 I’ll be in my quarters if my counsel is needed.”

 So, when the door to her quarters chimed, indicating a visitor, Consul Tor was deep in thought.
-She dripped her way to the door, told it to open, and found Captain Jacques standing on the other side.
+She dripped her way to the door, water droplets sparkling in her thick green fur.
+She told the door to open and found Captain Jacques standing on the other side.
 His naked pink ears were splayed, and his feelings were divided, distracted, and tumultuous.
 “May I come in?” the Sphynx cat asked.

 Consul Tor stepped aside and said, “By all means.
 Do you mind if I swim while we talk?”